 An independent organizational development consultant based in Montreal, Iman has worked with international development and donor organisations such as the EU, UN, USAID, etc., as well as public and private enterprises and NGOs, mainly in the MENA Region and sub-Saharan Africa, but also in Asia and South America.
 She has also been the Director of Capacity Development of ICARDA (the International Centre for Agricultural Research in the Dry Areas) and was earlier Managing Director and Founder of Step Up International a Cairo-based agency for organizational and personal development.

 Paul is a a video game pioneer and entrepreneur who has built and sold two businesses to publicly listed companies.
 A natural entrepreneur Paul established his first business while at school and until recently relied on the instinct of a practitioner.
-After studying for an MBA at Warwick and a PGCert at UWTSD, Paul found his vocation teaching his unique brand of Entrepreneurship, Digital Skills and Project Management at the Birmingham Learning Centre in the UK.
+After studying for an MBA at Warwick and a PGCert in HE at UWTSD, Paul found his vocation teaching his unique brand of Entrepreneurship, Digital Skills and Project Management at the Birmingham Learning Centre in the UK.
 He uses a quirky blend of experiential and value based learning based on EntreComp.
-A passion for the values of Entrecomp and is currently delivering Entrecomp training as part of the Erasmus+ program, EntreCompEdu.
+A passion for the values of EntreComp, he has delivered EntreComp training as part of the Erasmus+ program, EntreCompEdu.
 Currently working on a dual university new innovative online PG Cert level 7 in Enterprise Skills with Felicity & team.